delattre1/CodingInterviews/final_interview/index.md

 To cipher a text using the square code you need to stack the text in the form of a rectangle and then read the columns as if it were the rows.

 # Additional information
-1. Uppercase and lowercase letters must be considered different;
-2. Strings may contain any valid character.
+1. Strings may contain any valid character.
-3. The plaintext should be organized in to a rectangle.
+2. The plaintext should be organized in to a rectangle.
 The size of the rectangle (`r x c`) should be decided by the length of the message, such that `c >= r` and `c - r <= 1`, where `c` is the number of columns and `r` is the number of rows.